szcom/nips2015_vrnn/README.md

 IWAE
 ----
+The task was to predict 0.5 second long audio sequence.
+8000 raw audio samples were organized in 40 timesteps of 200 samples(40x200=8000 amplitudes).
+The training data had 2M sequences or about 283 hours.
+At every timestep there was a VAE with 200 inputs.
+Unlike standard VAE with univariate Gaussian prior in this case the prior over the latent variables came from RNN's hidden state.

 Importance Weighted Autoencoder adds multiple stochastic layers and novel objective function to the traditional VAE.
 In order to use IWAE approach in VRNN each sequence is repeated K times during the training.
 The hidden state is sampled K times from the same parameters.
 The objective is evaluated over 1..K hidden samples and then either averaged over K(VAE_K) or multiplied by its "importance weights"(IWAE_K).
 These two variants are compared to the performance of the original VRNN objective in terms of log likelihood on the held out data.
-IWAE with single stochastic layer and K=5 have beed evaluated with the following results:
+IWAE with single stochastic layer and K=5 have beed evaluated with the following results for the estimate of the variational upper bound on NLL:
 ![VRNN vs IWAE_K vs VAE_K](https://github.com/szcom/nips2015_vrnn/raw/master/recon.png)

 VRNN | VAE_K | IWAE_K